jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd-hwa-tutorial.md

 :::

 1. Install the `radeontop` package.
-The name varies with different distros.
+The name varies between distros.

    - On Debian & Ubuntu: